elistevens/xws-spec/README.md

 The version number SHOULD NOT be used to reject squadrons on import.
 An exporting implementation might support content through wave 6 but a given squadron could be valid for wave 4.
+An importing application that has content through wave 5 should not reject the squadron based on the spec version indicated in the export JSON.

 The version number SHALL be incremented when FFG releases errata that changes the point cost of any pilots or cards.